madelinecr/averyada.github.io/_posts/2013-06-10-intermediate-seeding-rtorrent.markdown

     sudo aptitude install rtorrent screen
     sudo useradd -m rtorrent

 This creates a new user named rtorrent, with a default home directory.
 Note that I didn't pass the `-p` flag, leaving this account without a password.
 This was intentional, because this account shouldn't ever be logged in to like a normal user.
-Having no password ensures that the rtorrent user can't be logged in directly from a TTY.
-We'll be setting things up initially with `su`, but we can add an ssh key for easy maintenance and monitoring.
+Having no password ensures that the rtorrent user can't be logged in directly without an SSH key.
+We'll be setting things up initially with `su`, but we can add that ssh key at the end for easy maintenance and monitoring.

 Switch to the new user with: